faanskit/ha-esolar/README.md

 # Home Assistant SAJ eSolar Custom Integration
 This integration uses cloud polling from the SAJ eSolar portal using a reverse engineered private API.
-Thanks to [SAJeSolar](https://github.com/djansen1987/SAJeSolar) for inspiration.
+Thanks to [SAJ eSolar](https://github.com/djansen1987/SAJeSolar) for inspiration.

 This integration today support SAJ R5 and SAJ H1.
 SAJ SEC has not yet been implemented mainly due to lack of access to a SEC system,